gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

 **Ensures Valid Email Addresses**
 Only real, working email addresses make it to your list.
 No typos, no fake addresses.

 **Confirms Intentional Signups**
 People who complete double opt-in genuinely want to hear from you, leading to much higher engagement rates.

 **Reduces Bounces and Complaints**
-Since you're only emailing people who actively confirmed, you'll see fewer bounces and spam complaints—which directly improves your deliverability.
+Since you're only emailing people who actively confirmed, you'll see fewer bounces and spam complaints, which directly improves your deliverability.

 **Strengthens Consent**
 Double opt-in provides the strongest possible proof that someone wants to receive your emails, which is valuable for compliance and deliverability.